fredenrg/FRED/README.md

 If you have errors on this step about not being able to find the following static libraries, you may need to update your cmake.
 Open 'Visual Studio Installer' and click 'Update'.

-- `MSBuild TurtleCoin.sln /p:Configuration=Release /m`
+- `MSBuild FREDEnergy.sln /p:Configuration=Release /m`

 The binaries will be in the `src/Release` folder when you are complete.